markondej/cpp-icmplib/README.md

 ## Known issues

-On Windows 10 ICMP messages other than Echo Response seems to be blocked and, while being received, are not passed to application via socket, timeout is detected instead
+On Windows 10 ICMP messages other than Echo Response seem to be blocked and, while being received, are not passed to application via socket, timeout is detected instead